eworm-de/routeros-scripts/doc/sms-forward.md

 Configuration
 -------------

 Notification settings are required for e-mail and telegram.
+Also you have to enable receiving of SMS:

+    / tool sms set receive-enabled=yes;

 See also
 --------